 For more information, email Cantor Braun.

-This opportunity for spiritual learning and growth will incorporate Jewish mindfulness immersion in sacred texts and conscious group discussion.
-Rabbi Zohar will lead participants in mind-expanding explorations of Kabbalah and Chasidut (Jewish mysticism).
-Hybrid in Conference Room A and Zoom.
+This spiritual learning and growth incorporates Jewish mindfulness, immersion in sacred texts, and conscious group discussion.
+Rabbi Zohar leads participants in mind-expanding explorations of Kabbalah and other Jewish sources.
+Offered in a hybrid format in-person the Youth Lounge and on Zoom.

-This journey in Jewish learning will connect themes from the weekly parsha (portion) and holidays to modern life.
-Instructors will include Rabbi Zohar and Cantor Braun and guest presenters from the Temple Sinai and broader communities.
+This journey connects themes from the weekly parsha (Torah portion), Jewish holidays, and other current affairs to modern life.
+Instructors include Temple Sinai clergy and other esteemed speakers from within the Temple Sinai community and the Greater Rochester community and beyond.
 Bagels, cream cheese, and coffee will be served!
-Hybrid in Conference Room A and Zoom.
+Offered in a hybrid format in-person the Youth Lounge and on Zoom.
 Register for classes here!

 View past sessions below!